Tarangire National Park, Tanzania

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-Call us on to start planning your holiday to Oliver's Camp or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your vacation to Oliver's Camp or take a look at our itineraries to Serengeti and northern Tanzania

 Oliver's Camp and Little Oliver's found in a wild corner of Tarangire National Park and with ten and five tented rooms they offer a wonderful bush experience.
 The Tarangire has fantastic game viewing in particular chances to see herds of elephant.